Operating MONDAY to SUNDAY 7am - 7pm

 The professionals at Jim’s Antennas can attend your home to assess the best solution for circumstances and provide a free quote.
 To arrange a free onsite, no obligation quote, call 131 546 or book here.

 Our team provides recommendations based on years of experience doing similar or the same installations.
-All Jim’s Antenna technicians are authorised and work is covered by the Jim’s Group Satisfaction Guarantee, so you can be assured of a well-done installation.
+All Jim’s Antenna technicians are authorised and work is covered by the Jim’s Group Work Guarantee, so you can be assured of a well-done installation.